edgecases-PurpleHax/100_days_rpg_project/Documents/story_concept.md

   * Something related to special
 __________________________________
 # Era concept
-* Possibilities (WIP)
-  * Futuristic?
+* Multiverse concept
-  * Medieval?
+  * Multiple Multiverses
-  * Maybe time jumping?
+  * Decisions made/fights won in 1 multiverse affect other multiverses
 * How does the player get around?
+  * Dependent on which multiverse and which course has been done
 * How does the player meet NPCs and Enemies?
-* This will define what type of healing and such
-  * Potions: Medieval
-  * Syringes, shots, etc Futuristic
-  * Mix of both for time jumping
+* Each multiverse will have a separate inventory and currency type
+  * Inventories will not be shared across multiverses
 __________________________________
 # Gameplay concept
 ## Missions